Everything Lube: Your Complete Guide To Personal Lubricants

 Oils, specifically plant-based oils, can be amazing for your skin (provided you don’t have allergies to them, of course — always do a patch test)!

-Rich in antioxidants, lubricants that use plant-based oils such as coconut oil and almond oil can make your skin feel soft and silky while also giving your lube a nice slip.
+Rich in antioxidants, lubricants that use plant-based oils such as argan oil, coconut oil, grapeseed oil, and almond oil — all of which are safe as lube alternatives on their own — can make your skin feel soft and silky while also giving your lube a nice slip.

-Vitamin E is also a great ingredient that is sometimes included in lubricants.
+Vitamin E is also a great lube alternative and ingredient that is sometimes included in formulated lubricants.